Configure and deploy EdgeConnect

 Connectivity in your network

 EdgeConnect requires connectivity to any application in your network that you want Dynatrace to connect to for app functions, ad-hoc functions, or workflow actions.
-If your EdgeConnect communicates behind a proxy over HTTPS, you also need to add the trusted root certificates of the hosts EdgeConnect connects to.
+If your EdgeConnect communicates behind a proxy over HTTPS, you also need to add the trusted certificates of the hosts EdgeConnect connects to.
 If the HTTP proxy performs the TLS interception, you also need to add the certificate of this proxy.
-For instructions, see Root certificates.
+For instructions, see certificates.

 Step 2 Configure EdgeConnect image